UnlyEd/next-right-now/index.md

 - Fine-grained frontend **analytics**, react-friendly, flexible, SPA-friendly (thanks to [Amplitude<sup>1</sup>**<sup>2</sup>**](https://amplitude.com/))

 <div class="code-example" markdown="1">
-- `advanced support`: this means we took very special care to support this, and that it's not as simple as one might think.
+- `advanced support`: This means we took very special care to support this, and that it's not as simple as one might think.
-- <sup>1</sup>: Third parties that provide a free plan that is sufficient to use for a "simple" application, **but** make sure to check that their pricing fits you.
+- <sup>1</sup>: Third parties that provide a free plan that is sufficient for a "simple" application, **but** make sure to check that their pricing fits you.
 - **<sup>2</sup>**: Beware, there is a huge gap between free and paid plans cost.
 - **<sup>3</sup>**: Does not provide a free plan, only a free trial.
 </div>